dbturner/raisethebar/chapters/chapter2.md

 Phew - that was a lot of new information if you are new to R. It will take time to fully understand all the code.
 But the good news is, you can still use template code with some blanks in it to make your own graphs even if you don't understand all the code itself.

-If you want to learn about graphing with {ggplot2} in more depth, see [Chapter 3 Data Visualization](https://r4ds.had.co.nz/data-visualisation.html) from the [R for Data Science](https://r4ds.had.co.nz/index.html) online textbook.
+If you want to learn about graphing with {ggplot2} in more depth, see the list of [Learning ggplot2](https://ggplot2.tidyverse.org/index.html#learning-ggplot2) resources on the {ggplot2} webpage.

 In the next chapter, you will be given template code to make a variety of graphs so you can decide what type you like best and you can play around changing different parameters to see what different parts of the code does.